youmadornah/2014-06-29-Github-Pages/README.md

 A collection of all the alumni sites created in our meetups.

-Students are expected to create edit this README.md and create a pull request adding their links.
+Students are encouraged to edit this README.md, add a link to their project and create a pull request for me to merge it in.

 * [Dirk Kelly](dirkkelly.github.io)